-You can even make a little money at it too.
+You can even make some money at it too.

 What a completely idyllic lifestyle.
-It almost doesn't seem fair to everyone else.
+It doesn't seem fair to everyone else.

 Well then, how about it?
 Are you fed up with the 9 to 5 routine?
-Ready to quit the madness for a life of creativity and freedom?
+Ready to quit the drudgery for a life of creativity and freedom?

-If this notion is floating through your mind then let me share a little secret with you right now...
+If this notion is floating through your mind, then let me share a secret with you right now...